LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 #### For network

 * Your website must be accessible via port 80 (http) or 443 (https)

-{: .notice}
-Non-public web sites (intranet, localhost) are not supported._

-* The agent and consumer’s network must allow long-running Http connections, also called ‘long polling’

-{: .notice}
-This applies to all modern networks.
-There are rare cases of misconfigured proxy servers or application layer firewalls in company networks._
+* The agent and consumer’s network must allow long-running Http connections, also called ‘long polling’ (This applies to all modern networks, there are rare cases of misconfigured proxy servers or application layer firewalls in company networks)
 * A company proxy server or application layer firewall must not modify essential, for example, security, http headers of the CoBrowse application.
 * If there is an extremely high network latency or unstable network connection, the CoBrowse session may be dropped.
 * The agent and the consumer have an available bandwidth of 10,000 kbit/s in downstream.
 * If your website is using HTTPS, the certificate must be signed by an official certificate authority (self-signed certificates will not be accepted).
 * The minimum upstream bandwidth requirement is 750 kbit/s.
 The actual requirement depends on a number of factors, such as the size of the rendered website.

+{: .notice}
+**Note:** Non-public web sites (intranet, localhost) are not supported.

 ### Performance best practices